firekind/athena/readme.md

 # Project Athena

-Project Athena is a python package which helps in experimenting with various iterations of a deep learning model.
-The core of this package is the `Experiment` object, which contains the information about an experiment, and also the information obtained while training.
+Project Athena is a simple wrapper aroung pytorch lightning that helps in quickly defining experiments around a deep learning model.

 ## Installation